michilu/proto-api/openapi-client/dart/README.md

 ## Requirements

-Dart 1.20.0 or later OR Flutter 0.0.20 or later
+Dart 2.0 or later

 ## Installation & Usage

 ### Github
-If this Dart package is published to Github, please include the following in pubspec.yaml
+If this Dart package is published to Github, add the following dependency to your pubspec.yaml
 ```
-name: openapi
-version: 1.0.0
-description: OpenAPI API client
 dependencies:
   openapi:
     git: https://github.com/GIT_USER_ID/GIT_REPO_ID.git
-      version: 'any'
 ```

 ### Local
-To use the package in your local drive, please include the following in pubspec.yaml
+To use the package in your local drive, add the following dependency to your pubspec.yaml
 ```
 dependencies:
   openapi: